jxnblk/blog/src/pages/blog/two-steps-forward.md

 - It avoided some of the pitfalls of "specificity wars" incurred by the cascade.
 - Although it had a learning curve, once you had internalized one of the many implementations, it could increase your development velocity.

+We also started working on [CSS Stats][] around the same time, which helped validate some of our hypotheses about CSS filesize and front-end performance.
+Applying this methodology to production web applications at the time helped shave of hundreds of kilobytes of CSS that was being shipped to end users.

 ## What did it fail to do?

 Despite Tachyons' popularity, no single library ever took over